-The effectiveness of the Code depends on successful partnerships between the stakeholders - students, parents/ carers, bus drivers, bus operators, schools, the Department of Transport and Main Roads and conveyance committees (where applicable).
-Collaboration between stakeholders is important to reinforce messages about acceptable standards of conduct on the bus and particularly when determining and implementing consequences for breaches to the Code (which can include refusal of travel).
+The effectiveness of the Code depends on successful partnerships between the stakeholders - students, parents/carers, bus drivers, bus operators, schools, the Department of Transport and Main Roads and conveyance committees (where applicable).
+Collaboration between stakeholders is important to reinforce messages about acceptable standards of conduct on the bus and to facilitate the effective implementation of the Code.